8-1-8: BACKFLOW AND CROSS CONNECTIONS:

 1. Assure that acceptable testing equipment and procedures are used for the testing, repairing or overhauling of backflow prevention assemblies.

-2. Make reports of such testing and/or repairs to the consumer and the water department on a form approved for such use by the water department, within the time frames as described by the division of drinking water.
+2. Make reports of such testing and/or repairs to the consumer and the water department on a form approved for such use by the water department, and submit report directly to the water department within thirty (30) days of test performed.

 3. Include in all reports a list of any materials or replacement parts used.